DETAILED ACTION

 cause the electric vehicle to be charged at the charge rate (¶ 0040: charging management device's response time is less than one second and is configured to quickly lower the charging current to the electric vehicle charging circuit(s) such that the overall load on the input main falls below the maximum tripping current before the circuit breaker trips; ¶ 0048: the charging stations 116 are equipped with control modules that automatically adjust the output voltage and/or current of the charging stations (e.g., in accordance with inputs received from a grid monitor 118 (also referred to as “load monitor 118”) and EV charging control module 120; ¶ 0109: although the system is connected to a charger, the system waits for a separate instruction to begin operating in charging mode (e.g., from….the charging control module 120)).

-the processing circuitry is arranged in the electrical panel and coupled to the plurality of current sensors; and
+ZHU fails to disclose the processing circuitry is arranged in the electrical panel; and

-the processing circuitry (132, Fig. 4; ¶ 0022: processing circuitry 132 for measuring electrical current and/or energy) is arranged in the electrical panel (102, Figs. 1 & 2; ¶ 0015: power distribution system 102 can include, for example, a panelboard) and coupled to the plurality of current sensors (¶ 0026: processing circuitry 132 provides individual on-board processing circuitry for monitoring the branched power received in the current conductor 108.
-The processing circuitry 132 includes, for example, all data processing--including conditioning and electronics to accomplish monitoring the branched power.
-Accordingly, the processing circuitry 132 processes an output signal received from the coil 130 and provides a measured current or energy parameter (e.g., a current value)); and
+SANCHEZ discloses the processing circuitry (132, Fig. 4; ¶ 0022: processing circuitry 132 for measuring electrical current and/or energy) is arranged in the electrical panel (102, Figs. 1 & 2; ¶ 0015: power distribution system 102 can include, for example, a panelboard); and

-the processing circuitry is configured to determine a respective current in each branch circuit of the plurality of branch circuits based on a respective signal from the respective current sensor (¶ 0017, 0022, 0026: see above).
+the processing circuitry is configured to determine a respective current in each branch circuit of the plurality of branch circuits based on a respective signal from a respective current sensor (¶ 0017, 0022, 0026: see above).
 It is noted that while the processing circuitry of ZHU is not disclosed as being part of the electrical panel, one of ordinary skill would recognize the location of the processing circuit would not change the operation, and constitutes an obvious rearrangement of parts.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention was made to incorporate the plurality of current sensors each corresponding to a respective branch circuit of SANCHEZ into the system for charging an electric vehicle of ZHU to produce an expected result of a system for charging an electric vehicle including a plurality of current sensors each corresponding to a respective branch circuit.
-The modification would be obvious because one of ordinary skill in the art would be motivated to adequately inform exactly which power loads are causing problems, which branch circuits can handle additional loads, and/or which branch circuits are near capacity, and therefore prevent overloading of a conductor cable beyond its nominal current range and prevent electrical failure (SANCHEZ, ¶ 0003).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to include the respective current sensors in order to adequately inform exactly which power loads are causing problems, which branch circuits can handle additional loads, and/or which branch circuits are near capacity, and therefore prevent overloading of a conductor cable beyond its nominal current range and prevent electrical failure (SANCHEZ, ¶ 0003).

 Regarding claim 9, ZHU discloses the processing circuitry is further configured to: determine that the maximum electrical load has changed to a modified maximum electrical load; and adjust the charge rate based on the modified maximum electrical load (¶ 0038, 0047-0049, 0052, 0090, 0117).